 Lin-Manuel Miranda and Phillipa Soo play the leading role in the original line-up of Hamilton.

-At the moment, Disney Plus subscribers around the world are staring at their screens, captivated by the lyrical and musical genius of.
+This weekend, Disney Plus subscribers around the world will be staring at their screens, captivated by the lyrical and musical genius of.

 This is exciting.
 This is music theater history.

 But there are many people who don't understand the importance of a show like Hamilton and make it onto such a widespread and affordable platform.

 "Didn't they basically do the same with Les Misérables and Cats?"

 "Sure, but it's not as big a deal as hitting The Mandalorian."

 "It's just another musical, I don't understand why it's so hyped."

 First of all, let us never see the film adaptations of Les Misérables andagain in the same breath.
 But more importantly, there is a crucial difference here that people outside the theater world may not understand until they actually see it themselves.